REDSIM/VRCLightVolumes/Documentation/HowToUse_Shadows.md

 - Keep `Contact Hardening` at `0` unless you really need it.
 - Use `Layer Mask` and `Object Mask` to render only actual shadow casters.
 - Keep `Realtime Faces Per Frame` low for cubemap shadows unless you need all faces updated immediately.
-- Prefer baked shadows when the light or its shadow casters are static.

 ## Shadow Parameters